openfga/openfga/docs/authzen/implementation.md

 AuthZen allows `properties` on Subject, Resource, and Action.
 OpenFGA has no direct equivalent — it only has a single `context` struct for ABAC conditions.

-`MergePropertiesToContext()` in `commands/authzen_utils.go` merges properties into the OpenFGA context with namespaced prefixes:
+`mergePropertiesToContext()` in `authzen.go` merges properties into the OpenFGA context with namespaced prefixes:

 | Source | Prefix | Example |
 |---|---|---|